Human rights in Hong Kong: Proof of identity

-Any person aged 15 or above and is a holder of a Hong Kong identity card is required to have it with him at all times.
+Any person aged 15 or above and is a holder of a Hong Kong identity card is required to have it with them at all times.
 There is no requirement that reasonable suspicion is needed if a police officer decides to demand the production of one's Identity Card, as long as the officer is in uniform or produces his appointment documentation.
 A police officer may arrest without warrant anyone who fails to produce his Identity Card.
 Failure to produce one's Identity Card is an offence punishable by a level 2 fine.

 During the 2019 anti-extradition law amendment protests, police officers who failed to produce identification (by removing or refusing to produce identifying documents) yet still proceeded to arrest protesters – often violently – have resulted in a large number of individuals (including many innocent bystanders) who were arrested to be left with no recourse for the injuries and alleged torture they sustained during and after the arrest.
 As of September 2019, there are court cases attempting to rectify this.

 The Hong Kong Human Rights Monitor has expressed its reservations as to the compatibility of this power with the Bill of Rights.